MITHaystack/HOPS/doc/reference/source/hops4/libraries/Operators.rst

 relatively trivial linear transformations applied to the visibility data.
-However, they are currently intertwined with a large amount of control logic which obscures the basic data pathway (e.g see postproc/fourfit/norm_fx.c)
+However, they are currently intertwined with a large amount of control logic which obscures the basic data pathway (e.g see source/c_src/fourfit_libs/ffsearch/src/norm_fx.c)

-Most unary or binary operations that are to applied to visibility or other data residing in an ``HO_TableContainers`` such as scaling, multiplication, transposition, summation, Fourier transformation, etc. will be made available as individual classes inheriting from the same interface.
-A uniform class interface will allow these data operators to be composed or modified to create more complicated composite operators or strung together and called in an ordered fashion in order to accomplish data pipelines of arbitrary complexity.
+Most unary or binary operations that are to applied to visibility or other data residing in a ``MHO_TableContainers`` object such as scaling, multiplication, transposition, summation, Fourier transformation, etc. have been made available as individual classes inheriting from the same interface.
+A uniform class interface allows these data operators to be composed or modified to create more complicated composite operators or strung together and called in an ordered fashion in order to accomplish data pipelines of arbitrary complexity.
 An additional